campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 **If you see yourself gaming a lot on both console and PC:** buy a 1440p monitor with a high refresh rate, like 144hz.
 This is the sweetspot in terms of price/performance.
 1440p offers clear benefits over 1080p, and isn't really that different from 4K.
 Plus, Xbox Series X supports native 1440p output, and will look great on a 1440p monitor (PS5 currently does not support 1440p, unfortunately).
 PC games also usually support framerates over 60FPS, so you'll see clear benefits from the higher refresh rate

 **If you are interested in gaming competitively (i.e. FPS games, fighting games, rhythm games, etc):** buy a 1440p monitor with a high refresh rate, like 144hz, and do your homework on RTings.com to find one with low input latency.
+If your budget is high, you'll be able to get an IPS monitor.
+If not, you may have to settle for a TN monitor.
 Monitors usually have much lower input latency than a TV (at the cost of image quality), which is why I would not recommend a TV.
 I don't recommend a 4K monitor with a high refresh rate because those are *very, very* expensive.

 ## Gotchas
 1. **Input latency is lowest when at native resolution and refresh rate**.
 This is because the monitor needs to do extra processing to convert the image to a non-native resolution or refresh-rate.
 So, for example, if you'll be playing a lot of Super Smash Bros Ultimate, you may want to consider a 1080p/60hz monitor, since that matches the Nintendo Switch's native output.